mitranim/fpx/docs/html/partials/index.md

 ## Why

-Why a library: the built-ins are not enough; when programming [bottom-up](http://www.paulgraham.com/progbot.html), you create hundreds of small functions; they might as well be an NPM module you don't have to copy-paste around.
-(Although you _can_ easily copy-paste from Fpx, since it's just one file.)
+Why a library: the built-ins are not enough.
+When programming [bottom-up](http://www.paulgraham.com/progbot.html), you create hundreds of small functions.
+They might as well be an NPM module you don't have to copy-paste around.
+Incidentally, you _can_ easily copy-paste from Fpx, since it's just one file.

 ### Size